Last Updated on

 and master the pronunciation of “Schiphol”

 Dutch is close to English, but it’s not easy.
 Learning the hard g took me years, so I don’t expect you to nail the pronunciation.
-Although people speak impeccable English, I recommend learning a few Dutch words at minimum.
+Although people speak impeccable English, I recommend learning a few Dutch words at a minimum.
+Click for more Dutch tips.

 - Thank you: Dankjewel (Dank-you-well)